 Surgery for a hiatal hernia is typically reserved for emergency situations.
 The most commonly performed surgery for these conditions is fundoplication.
 During this procedure, the upper portion of the stomach is wrapped around the lower portion of the esophagus in an attempt to prevent stomach acid from backing up into the esophagus.

-Drs.
-Carl Calandra and Suman Kaur, digestive disease specialists and board-certified gastroenterologists, recommend that if you experience chest pain, seek immediate medical attention, especially if you have other signs and symptoms, such as shortness of breath or jaw or arm pain.
+Dr. Suman Kaur, a digestive disease specialist and board-certified gastroenterologist, recommends that if you experience chest pain, seek immediate medical attention, especially if you have other signs and symptoms, such as shortness of breath or jaw or arm pain.
 These may be signs of a heart attack.